PublicInMotionGmbH/ui-kit/packages/combo-box/README.md

-# Talixo ComboBox
+# Talixo Combo box

-It's a combo-box built with Downshift component.
+UI Component which represents Combo box

 ## How to install